afriwondimu/afriwondimu/README.md

 ---

-*“Code is my craft, blending logic and creativity to build impactful solutions.”*
+*“Code is my craft, weaving logic and creativity into impactful solutions.”*

-Thanks for visiting!
-Check out my projects, and feel free to connect for collaboration or tech discussions! 🚀
+Thanks for stopping by!
+Explore my projects and reach out for collaboration or tech chats! 🚀